RoyalVee/COVID-analysis-project/README.md

 - owid-covid-data (RAW CSV covid death data from [Our World data](https://ourworldindata.org/covid-deaths))
 - CovidDeath (Derived from owid-covid-data)
 - CovidVaccinations (Derived from owid-covid-data)
-- SQL Script 1
+- COVID SQL Query Script for analysis (.sql)
 -

 ## Actions Steps
 - Create a new database in Micrsoft SQL sever (DB Name: Portfolio Projects)
 - Import the CovidDeath data excel wookbook(.xlsx) file into the data base created.
 - Import the CovidVaccinations data excel wookbook(.xlsx) file into the data base created.
-- Writing SQL Scripts for DATA manipulation
+- Writing DATA manipulation SQL Script for detailed examination of the covid data